AB-Twitty/Facebook-Automation/README.md

 ---

 Thank you for using the Facebook Automation Solution!
-If you encounter any issues or have questions, please feel free to open an issue or reach out to us.
+If you encounter any issues or have questions, feel free to open an issue or reach out.
 Enjoy automating your Facebook experience!